ekoret/typegraphql-express-typeorm-backend/server/README.md

 ## Dependencies
 express 4.17.2 - Create the server and backend
 typeORM 0.2.41 - Object relational model for creating database schemas with JavaScript
-reflect-metadata 0.1.13 - For typeORM decorators to work properly pg 8.7.1 - Interact with a PostgreSQL database with node dotenv 10.0.0 - Hide enviroment variables for node
+reflect-metadata* 0.1.13 - For typeORM decorators to work properly pg 8.7.1 - Interact with a PostgreSQL database with node dotenv 10.0.0 - Hide enviroment variables for node apollo-server-express* 3.6.1 - Allows easy creation of GraphQL endpoints GraphQL 15.8.0 - Query language type-graphql* 1.1.1 - For the GraphQL schema

 ### Developer Dependencies